microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

     -  `People.Read`
     -  `Tasks.ReadWrite`
     -  `User.Read`
- -  Click Add Permissions at the bottom to apply the changes.
+ -  Click `Add Permissions` at the bottom to apply the changes

 Next you need to create the Authentication Connection for your Bot.
 Ensure you use the same combination of Scopes that you provided in the above command.
-The first command shown below will retrieve the appId (ApplicationId) and appPassword (Client Secret) that you need to complete this step.
+The first command shown below will retrieve the appId (ApplicationId) and appSecret (Client Secret) that you need to complete this step.

 The commands shown below assume you have used the deployment process and your resource group name is the same as your bot.
-Replace `YOUR_AUTH_CONNECTION_NAME` with the name of the Auth connection you wish to create and use that in the next step.
+Replace `YOUR_AUTH_CONNECTION_NAME` with the name of the Auth Connection you wish to create and use that in the next step.

 The first step shows the ApplicationID and Secret of your Bot to help complete this step.

 ```shell
 msbot get production --secret YOUR_SECRET